10:30 am Sunday Worship

 Refuse to believe God had authorized John’s ministry.
 So the question is, were they justified in rejecting John?
 Did they have a point?
 Did they have a case to make?
 Do the religious leaders have a biblical reason for their judgement against John?
 Can they open Old Testament chapter and verse and point to here’s why?

-Well, that’s review.
 Here’s the third point, number three.
 The shameful revelation of hypocritical authority.
 The shameful revelation of hypocritical authority.
 The mask comes off in verses 5 and 6, and we see them as they really are.
 They discussed it with one another.
 That is to say they, they engaged in reasoning together.
 That’s the word that’s used there.
 They engaged in reasoning things out, considering different options, going back and forth.
 A little bit of private, a huddle, a private debate.
-Jesus asked a question and it’s almost like you can picture them saying “one sec,” and they go over to the corner and talking in the corner, right?
+Jesus asked a question and it’s almost like you can picture them saying, Ah, one sec, and they go over to the corner and talking in the corner, right?

 How do we know that they said this?
 How do we know what their reasoning was?
 Obviously someone heard them, but I know of two former members of the Sanhedrin, two who were named in scripture who may have been there.
 One is Nicodemus, another is Joseph of Arimathea.
 Maybe they’re the source of what was actually said in the huddle.
 They get back in the huddle, discuss it with one another saying verse 5, “if we say from heaven, he will say ‘well why did you not believe him?’
 But if we say from man, all the people will stone us to death, for they are convinced that John was a prophet.”

 By contrast, all that Jesus cares about is to tell people the truth.
 Jesus is a truth teller.
 He’s a truth teacher.
-When he proclaims the truth, he didn’t do it in secret only.
+When he proclaims the truth, he doesn’t do it in secret only.
 He does it in secret, yes, but he also proclaims the truth in public.
 The truth doesn’t run and hide from anybody.
 He’s open to scrutiny.
 His teaching is open to examination.
 That’s how every truth teacher acts.
-They put their teaching out there so the people can listen to it, look at their Bibles, see, “is this really what the text is saying?
-Be good, Bereans,” we say.
+They put their teaching out there so the people can listen to it, look at their Bibles, see is this really what the text is saying?
+Be good, Bereans, we say.

 Jesus puts all of his truth out there, all of his teaching out there, hiding nothing, saying the same thing in Galilee that he’s saying in Judea that he’s saying in Jerusalem, in the heart of the Temple.
 He’s saying the same thing because he wants the truth to bring glory to the God who gave it.